 Changes in the niches of pollination and herbivory modify community eco-evolutionary dynamics, but these modifications are mainly driven by changes in evolutionary dynamics at strong trade-offs, and changes in ecological dynamics at weak trade-offs (Fig. 5 & S2, Supporting Material).

 At weak trade-offs, varying interaction basal rates (Fig. 5) or niche widths (Fig. S2) mainly affects the composition and stability of the ecological communities, i.e. background colors in Fig. 5 & S2.
 The selective landscape, characterized by stabilizing vs. runaway selection close to the pollinator vs. herbivore phenotype (as in Fig. 2A), remains essentially unaltered.
-In particular, increasing the basal rate of pollination eventually selects for phenotypes leading to unstable community dynamics (e.g. Fig. 5a vs. 5b).
+In particular, increasing the basal rate of pollination eventually selects for phenotypes leading to unstable community dynamics (e.g. Fig. 5a vs. 5b, unbounded growth).
 Increasing the rate of herbivory restores stability (e.g. Fig. 5b vs. 5d).
 Note also the narrower set of plant phenotypes allowing coexistence when herbivory becomes more specialized (e.g. Fig. S2a vs. S2c).
 Close to the herbivore phenotype, the resulting increase in herbivory strength (equation 2) reduces plant density so that pollinators no longer survive.
 Close to the pollinator phenotype, the resulting decrease in herbivory strength impedes herbivore survival.
 Plant evolution within the three-species community then provokes the extinction of herbivores.
-More specialized pollination can restore coexistence, but exposes the community to unstable dynamics (Fig. S2c vs. S2d).
+More specialized pollination can restore coexistence, but exposes the community to unstable dynamics (Fig. S2c vs. S2d, unbounded growth).

 At strong trade-offs, basal rates or niche widths variations primarily modify the selective landscape – i.e. evolutionary singularities in Fig. 5 & S2 – while the ecological context remains essentially unaffected.
 Evolutionary dynamics may utterly change.
 For instance, increasing herbivory can shift the selection regime from stabilizing to disruptive (Fig. 5a vs. 5c), due to the modification of the number of singularities (one vs. three), and of their type (a CSS becoming a branching point).
 The plant-animal community is significantly modified by the emergence of plant dimorphism, maintained in this case.
 Modifications of the position of singularities, CSSs in particular, can also have far-reaching implications for the maintained community.
 A stronger herbivory displaces CSS phenotypes closer to animal extinction thresholds (e.g. Fig. 5a vs. 5c), which implies a fragile coexistence.
 Given small animal densities, coexistence is indeed vulnerable to perturbations or stochasticity.
 Stronger pollination, in contrast, displaces the CSS phenotypes away from extinction boundaries (e.g. Fig. 5c vs. 5d).